 School Psychology Graduate Program

 Applications and all supporting documents should be submitted via the GVSU Admissions office (https://www.gvsu.edu/admissions/graduate-application-24.htm).
 All materials must be received by January 15 to be considered for following fall semester.
-For example, to begin the program in August 2023, application materials must be submitted the January before (January 15, 2024).
+For example, to begin the program in August 2024, application materials must be submitted the January before (January 15, 2024).
 Applications for Fall 2024 entry should open in September 2023.
 We strongly recommend making sure your materials are all submitted several days prior to the deadline so the Admissions office has time to process them for review prior to the deadline.

 To be eligible for consideration, applicants must have:

 - Completed a bachelor's degree in psychology, special education, or a related field with a minimum 3.0 grade point average.
 Students with a bachelor's degree in an unrelated field are eligible for admission; however they may have to enroll in prerequisite courses (beyond those listed as follows) prior to beginning the program.
 The number and topic of courses will vary depending on the individual's degree and background experiences.

 - Submitted official transcript from the undergraduate degree granting institution

 - Successfully completed undergraduate prerequisite courses (research methods, statistics, and child or lifespan development)

 - Submitted official or unofficial transcripts from institutions where required prerequisite courses were completed (if different from the degree granting institution)

 - Submitted a personal statement.
 The statement should discuss your background and experiences that led you to pursue school psychology (rather than other related fields), your specific interest in GVSU's program, and future career goals.